 Skyhoundz has selected Hyperflite flying discs as the official flying discs of Skyhoundz World Canine Disc Championship Series.
 At all Skyhoundz Championships, Skyhoundz DiscDogathon Championships, and Skyhoundz Xtreme Distance Championships competitors may, in their sole discretion, elect to use Hyperflite discs of any size or weight or any solid plastic disc that was designed specifically for canine use (with the exceptions shown below).
 Discs from different manufacturers and of different sizes and weights may also be mixed and matched at the discretion of each competitor.

-Competitors entering the MicroDog Division at any Skyhoundz Championships, must use the K-10 Pup, (Competition Standard Pup, FrostBite Pup, Jawz Pup, or SofFlite Pup disc) or a similar or smaller-sized solid plastic disc that was designed specifically for canine use.
+MicroDog competitors must use the K-10 Pup, (Competition Standard Pup, FrostBite Pup, Jawz Pup, or SofFlite Pup disc) or a similar (7"/177.8 mm) or smaller-sized solid plastic disc made by another manufacturer.

 Competitors may, in the Skyhoundz Xtreme Distance Championship, choose to throw any solid plastic disc that was designed specificially for canine use (no golf discs) as long as the chosen disc also meets the weight requirements of the Class in which the team is competing.